Sustainable city: Urban strategic planning

 Although there is not an international policy regarding sustainable cities and there are not established international standards, the organization United Cities and Local Governments (UCLG) is working to establish universal urban strategic guidelines.
-The UCLG is a democratic and decentralized structure that operates in Africa, Asia, Eurasia, Europe, Latin America, North America, Middle East, West Asian and a Metropolitan section work to promote a more sustainable society.
+The UCLG is a democratic and decentralized structure that operates in Africa, Eurasia, Latin America, North America, Middle East, West Asian and a Metropolitan section work to promote a more sustainable society.
 The 60 members of the UCLG committee evaluate urban development strategies and debate these experiences to make the best recommendations.
 Additionally, the UCLG accounts for differences in regional and national context.
 All the organizations are making a great effort to promote this concept by media and Internet, and in conferences and workshops.
 An International conference was held in Italy at Università del Salento and Università degli Studi della Basilicata, called 'Green Urbanism', from 12 to 14 October 2016.
+A 2023 review emphasized that smart, sustainable, and green city strategies are often pursued separately and argued for integrated planning frameworks that align technological innovation, environmental sustainability, and inclusive urban design to build more resilient and equitable cities.

 Development

 Recently, local and national governments and regional bodies such as the European Union have recognized the need for a holistic understanding of urban planning.
 This is instrumental to establishing an international policy that focuses on cities challenges and the role of the local authorities responses.
 The sustainable development of urban areas is crucial since more than 56% of the world's population lives in cities.
 Cities are in the lead of climate action, while being responsible for an estimated 75% of the world's carbon emissions.

 Generally, in terms of urban planning, the responsibility of local governments are limited to land use and infrastructure provision excluding inclusive urban development strategies.
 The advantages of urban strategic planning include an increase in governance and cooperation that aids local governments in establishing performance based-management, clearly identifying the challenges facing local community and more effectively responding on a local level rather than national level, and improves institutional responses and local decision making.
 Additionally, it increases dialogue between stakeholders and develops consensus-based solutions, establishing continuity between sustainability plans and change in local government; it places environmental issues as the priority for the sustainable development of cities and serves as a platform to develop concepts and new models of housing, energy and mobility.
+Recent research highlights that digital and hybrid participation tools—such as online surveys, interactive mapping, and combined online/in-person workshops—enhance citizen engagement in urban planning.
+These tools support co-design of urban infrastructure, improve inclusivity, and allow community input to influence sustainability decisions, including green spaces and energy-efficient projects.